Winter vegetable camping soup – cook before you hit the road

 - Salt & pepper

-1. Peel potatoes and cut all veggies into small chunks (we bought ready use soup pack)
+1. Peel and chop 2 medium-sized potatoes and veggies into small chunks (we bought ready to use soup pack)

-4. Once the soup starts to boil add 2 tablespoons of tomato paste.
-Next, add salt, pepper, and herbs.
+4. Next add 2 tablespoons of tomato paste.
+And at this stage, add salt, pepper, and herbs.

 Get Our Secret Family Recipe